 Have you ever wondered what life in Seattle was like for the average person in 1890 or 1910 or 1930?
 The Hugh and Jane Ferguson Seattle Room at the Central Library contains many resources and special collections that provide a window into everyday life in Seattle throughout the city’s history.

 The Seattle Room is located on Level 10 of the Central Library.
-It is open 11 a.m. to 6 p.m., Monday through Thursday, and 1 p.m. to 5 p.m. on Saturday and Sunday.
-The Seattle Room is closed on Friday.
+It is open 10 a.m. - 5 p.m., Tuesday through Thursday, and 1 p.m. - 5 p.m.
+Friday through Monday.

 The Seattle Collection contains items about our city’s history.
 Along with city documents, local newspaper archives and thousands of photographs of historic Seattle, the collection also includes oral histories, postcards, maps and atlases, restaurant menus, yearbooks from every Seattle high school, and many works by local artists.